Skip to main contentSkip to footer

 Biography

 Dr Caroline Ackley holds a PhD in Medical Anthropology from UCL and has worked in the Horn of Africa since 2009.
-Her research is focused on women's health, whether that's life course development, maternal and perinatal experiences, or experiences living with skin NTDs.
-She seeks to understand how the influences of power, hegemony, structual violence, and inequality influence women's experiences through a ground-level ethnographic approach.
-She also utilises qualitative, participatory, and creative methods.
+Her research is focused on women's health, whether that's life course development, maternal and perinatal experiences, mental health, or experiences living with skin NTDs.
+She seeks to understand how the influences of power, hegemony, structural violence, and inequality influence women's experiences through a ground-level ethnographic approach.
+She utilises inclusive research approaches as well as qualitative, participatory, and creative methods.
 More recently, she aims to use anthropological evidence for engagement with the public and to influence policy.

 Caroline was previously based in Harar, Ethiopia from 2017-2019 with LSHTM where she was the lead social scientist for the Hararghe Health Research Partnership, and led the social science component of the Gates funded study Child Health and Mortality Prevention Surveillance (CHAMPS) in Ethiopia, as well as a Wellcome Trust funded study on stillbirth.
 She led a photo-voice project with mothers aimed at changing the narrative on health in the community by showcasing the ways women keep their children healthy and strong.
 She also led a Theatre for Development project where community members engaged in public discussion on causes of stillbirth.